 In a sign that the market is transitioning further into a buyer’s market, the average unit was on the market for 135 days.
 That is an increase of more than two weeks from the previous quarter and the first time in some time that quarterly average market time exceeded the rolling five year average of 126 days.

 Because landlords have been waiting longer to sell their apartments, they have begun offering more substantial listing discounts and incentives to buy.
 Average discounts rose to 3.6% from the previous year’s second quarter figure of 2.2%.

 The effects of the credit crunch and the slowing economy have had a greater impact on the New York market than any city-specific issues.

 Foreign buyers, however, continue to have a sharp edge over domestic competitors.
 Those with significant holdings of Euros and Pounds have seen a steadily high rate of exchange for the past two quarters, and, for the most part, have not been as affected by the global credit crunch.

 The luxury market, in particular, has become a prime investment for many with non-dollar cash holdings.
 Though the luxury market during the second quarter was up 37.5% from the 2Q of 2007, the demand has “eased off” of the record prices of the previous quarter, as median prices fell by 0.8%.

 The condo and co-op markets behaved in relatively similar manners during the quarter, though inventory was somewhat higher in the condo market.

 In all, it was an interesting quarter for the market.
-The strength of the fundamentals of the New York apartment market were readily apparent, as the market held up to the strain of the financial industry announcing over 70,000 layoffs.
+The strength of the fundamentals of the New York apartment market was readily apparent, as the market held up to the strain of the financial industry announcing over 70,000 layoffs.

-The market seems to be shifting firmly in the direction of a buyer’s market, but its resilience suggests that market may not last especially long.
+The market seems to be shifting firmly in the direction of a buyer’s market, but its resilience suggests that the market may not last especially long.